SpringBoard: Brief history

-In June 2017, with the announcement of iOS11, several app icons have been redesigned, such as the App Store and the iTunes Store.
+In June 2017, with the announcement of iOS 11, several app icons have been redesigned, such as the App Store and the iTunes Store.
 In September, iPhone X was introduced, coming with a new gesture to access the home screen by swiping up the "Home Indicator" rather than clicking the home button.

-In June 2019, when Dark Mode was first coming to iPhone with iOS 13, the home screen gained a new dark view as well, including a dark folder, a dark dock, dark widgets, as well as a dark version of wallpaper (only available for the native wallpapers).
-In the same year, iOS on the iPad has been separated as "iPadOS".
+In June 2019, when Dark Mode was first coming to iPhone with iOS 13, the home screen gained new contextual menus and dark appearance as well as a dark version of wallpaper (dimmed version of photo if system wallpapers aren't being used).
+In the same year iOS on the iPad was separated as "iPadOS".

 In June 2020, iOS 14 was announced with some big changes to the SpringBoard.
 Widgets were added along with what Apple called the App Library.
 With the addition of an app library, users are now able to remove apps from their Home Screen without actually uninstalling them, which was impossible in prior versions of iOS.

-In June 2021, iOS 15 allowed users to move entire home screen pages.
+In June 2021, iOS 15 allowed users to move and manage home screen pages.

 In June 2022, with iOS 16, a new continuous wallpaper can be applied to the home screen.

+In June 2023, with iOS 17, widgets (introduced with iOS 14) are now interactive.

+In June 2024, iOS 18 was announced bringing changes to SpringBoard with the introduction of dark and tinted app icons, a new large variant of app icons and widgets were made more easily resizable.

 Researchers found that on mobile devices users organize icons on their SpringBoards mainly based on usage-frequency and relatedness of the applications, as well as for reasons of usability and aesthetics.

-Android's equivalent of iOS' SpringBoard would be its App Drawer, offering similar functionalities.

 Spotlight Search

 In June 2008, Spotlight Search was added to SpringBoard.
 It can be accessed by swiping left from the first page of the Home Screen.

 In June 2013, in iOS 7, instead of swiping left on the first page of apps, Spotlight Search can only be accessed by swiping down on the home screen.

 In June 2015, with the announcement of iOS 9, swiping left to access Spotlight Search was re-enabled on certain models, coming along with some new features like Siri Suggestions.
 This re-enablement was only supported on iOS devices with an A6 Chip or later, which means that on A5/A5X devices like iPhone 4S, iPod Touch 5 and iPad 3, Spotlight Search can still only be accessed by swiping down on the home screen.

-In June 2016, however, in iOS 10, you can only get a Widget page by swiping left, instead of the traditional Spotlight Search suggestions, which can still be accessed by swiping down from the home screen.
-Also, Spotlight Search can be accessed through the search bar in Notification Center.
+In June 2016, however, in iOS 10, one could open Today View by swiping left, instead of the traditional Spotlight Search suggestions, which can still be accessed by swiping down from the home screen.
+Also, Spotlight Search can be accessed through the search bar in the Notification Center.

-In June 2022, with iOS 16, you can also access Spotlight by clicking the "Spotlight Button".
+In June 2022, with iOS 16, one could also access Spotlight by clicking the "Search Button".